Sudan coup: Are military takeovers on the rise in Africa?

 When is a coup a coup?

-Since the 1950s, there've been a total of 204 coups d'état - successful or otherwise - in Africa, according to a dataset compiled by two US political scientists, Jonathan Powell and Clayton Thyne, who are based at the University of Central Florida and the University of Kentucky respectively.
+Since the 1950s, there've been a total of 206 coups attempts in Africa, according to a dataset compiled by two US political scientists, Jonathan Powell and Clayton Thyne.

 Their definition of a coup is that they are illegal and overt attempts by the military or other civilian officials inside the state to unseat sitting leaders.

-However, the definition of coup is often contested and in the past, military leaders have denied they're conducting them.
+However, the definition of coup is often contested and in the past, military leaders have denied they were conducting them.